z-tasker/avail/README.md

 avail prompt "Hello, how are you?"
 ```

-2. `MakeReadme`: Generates a README file for a set of source files
+2. `MakeReadme`: Generates a README file for a set of source files, for instance this README was initialized with:

 ```
 avail MakeReadme main.go
 ```

-3. `MakeTests`: Generates test files for a set of source files
+3. `MakeTests`: Generates test files for a set of source files, for instance some of this repo's tests were initalized with:

 ```
-avail MakeTests main.go --PackageName my_package
+avail MakeTests --PackageName github.com/z-tasker/avail util/util.go
 ```

 4. `MakeTagline`: Generates a tagline for the project